TIT8/BLE-sensor_PDM-microphone/python_receiver/README.md

 While on Linux, it is important to note that Asyncio will return immediately when observing the file descriptor, and it is not guaranteed that the `read()` method will yield enough samples.
 Indeed, using `read(1024)` in this manner can offer low latency, but it also exposes the signal processing section of the code to potential bugs (although you can mitigate this by utilizing the `x.size` variable instead of `bufsize`, it still may not be the optimal solution).
 However, with `readexactly()`, you won't notice any difference in the end.
 It was all conjecture 🤦‍♂️.

-:lizard: If you want something low latency you have to move the speech recognition from online to offline on device, like I did [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
+🦎 If you're aiming for low latency, consider shifting speech recognition from online to offline on the device, as demonstrated [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
+However, it's not necessarily a significantly better approach than the one I've described to you so far and it can be worst.

 ## My use case